chxj1980/orwell/README.md

 ./orwell
 ```

-ps: you must have cameras accessible with the IPs and passwords of `qt/main.qml`
+ps: you must have cameras accessible with the IPs and passwords of `qt/main.qml`.

+Warning: it'll likely not work with your cameras for now, but it should work with vstarcam cameras

 For react native desktop building: